TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 ### Debugging and troubleshooting deployments
 Errors are an inevitable part of the software development process.
 They especially have a habit of popping up when deploying to a new environment like a hosting provider.
 When this happens, the key is not to panic and to follow a calm, step-by-step debugging process.

 In most cases, you'll be running into errors that thousands of developers have encountered before.
-These errors are well documented and often have simple solutions you can find with a little bit of Google-fu.
+These errors are well documented and often have solutions you can find with a little bit of Google-fu.

 There are two stages of the deployment process where you are most likely to encounter problems.
 These are during deployment and right after.